 traditional saas is a rent-seeking monoculture. one vendor, millions of customers, and a single point of failure. ai is collapsing that model — building software is no longer the moat. the winners of the next decade will own the network, not the code.

-this isn't a saas company. it's the protocol layer that replaces saas companies.
+this isn't a saas company. it's the cooperative that replaces saas companies.